Entangled coherent states and violations of Bell-CHSH inequalities: Conclusions

 In this work, we investigated the violation of Bell-CHSH inequalities considering some interesting examples of entangled coherent states.
 The Bell's operators construction by using the pseudospin operators plays a prominent role, allowing a detailed analysis of the entangled coherent states considered here.
 We have studied in two different Bell setups three types of entangled coherent states: the symmetric, the asymmetric, and the cat states.
 In each of them, we computed the Bell-CHSH correlator and presented the set of parameters that leads to the explicit violation of Bell-CHSH inequalities.
 Furthermore, we highlighted the particular values of $\alpha$ and $\beta$ leading to the saturation of Tsirelson's bound for each case, collecting them in Table~\ref{tabela2}.

 It is worth pointing out that in the symmetric case, we need to choose $\alpha$ and $\beta$ small in order to find a violation, and very small to saturate the Tsirelson's bound.
 On the other hand, in the asymmetric case, we can find a Bell-CHSH inequality violation even with $\alpha$ and $\beta$ near to $1$, but it is important to keep them close to each other, finding a larger violation if we consider the $\alpha=\beta$ situation.
 Finally, the entangled cat states exhibit Bell-CHSH inequality violation for almost all the values of $\alpha$ and $\beta$ in the interval $(0,1)$.
 In all the above statements, we are tacitly considering a relative phase $\phi = \pi$ and the set of parameters $a = 0, a' = \pi/2, b = +\pi/4, b' = -\pi/4$, but the computations were done for a general set of parameters.
-In almost all the considered cases, the Bell-CHSH correlator $\vert \langle \mathcal{C} \rangle \vert$ asymptotes to $2$ for large values of $\alpha$, and we didn't find any violation without a relative phase $(\phi=0)$.
+In almost all the cases considered here, one can see that the Bell-CHSH inequality violation occurs essentially for rather small values of the parameters $\alpha, \beta$.
+As these parameters increase, the Bell-CHSH correlator $\vert \langle \mathcal{C} \rangle \vert$ asymptotes to $2$, a feature that is already clearly visible around $\alpha \approx 3$.
+We are then led to interpret this pattern in terms of the expected classical behavior: for large values of $\alpha$, the states enter in a quasiclassical regime and the Bell-CHSH inequality violation disappears.

 The asymmetric case in the second Bell setup studied in Sec.~\ref{Asymm2} stands as an exception, exhibiting Bell-CHSH inequality violation in the case $\phi=\pi$ for all the considered values of $\alpha$.
-Furthermore, in this case we were able to find a Bell-CHSH violation even in the situation without a relative phase.
+Furthermore, in this case we were able to find a Bell-CHSH violation even in the situation without a relative phase, something that we didn't observe in the other cases.
 However, we emphasize that these particular features of asymmetric coherent states~\eqref{AsymmCoherent} were also observed in~\cite{Park15}, although using a different Bell setup.

 It would be extremely interesting if one could devise a realistic experimental setup corresponding to the theoretical framework presented here, in order to measure the Bell-CHSH inequality violation for these entangled coherent states and confirm our predictions.
 Furthermore, the extension of this investigation to the realm of multipartite systems could bring quite interesting developments.
-This is work in progress and will be reported soon.